guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-2-typo-chatbot-bahasa-Indonesia.md

 published: false
 ---
 Typo simply called as misspelling.
+Kesalahan ketik (_typing error_ atau _typo_) dan kesalahan ejaan (_spelling error_)
+secara sederhana disebut _spelling error_.
+[1]

 While that the chatbot is combining messaging and AI.
+Selama diketahui chatbot [kombinasi]({% post_url 2018-2-27-Mekanisme-Chatbot %}) antara
+pesan instan dan kecerdasan buatan.

 Many people take less care the right spell of a word these day.
 (Sapul, 2016).
+Pengaruh teknologi teks

 There will be another rule on chatbot to handle any misspelling case.
 (Nawaf Ali, 2014: 00).

 But it would be user satisfying (TELUS International, 2015) since not pretend to be human.
 (Tiwari et al, 2017)

-To detect spelling case in indonesian word by using Soundex.
+To detect spelling case in Indonesian word by using Soundex.
 It will keep the first letter, so the mistaken of the word depend on first letter.
+Contradict to Kukich statement, while few error from the first letter.

 Just handle some like
 tjuan
 tjn
 Can be known as tujuan.

 The Soundex can achieved by the use of sql query.
 It has implemented as function.
 Soundex() different with sounds like query.